 For detailed information about the classification history of the book, see the updated case study on our website for students.
 The case study includes the official written decisions about the book from the Classification Office and the Film and Literature Board of Review.

-- R16 Sex scenes, violence, drug use and offensive language
+- M Sex scenes, offensive language and drug use

 We have information for parents, teachers, librarians, lawyers and anyone else who has a question, complaint, or wants to know about New Zealand's classification system.

 If you are a New Zealand Customs Officer, member of the New Zealand Police or work for the Courts you will find information about the classification system related to your work in this section of our website.